Jalapeño Popper Pinwheels

 • 8 slices of bacon, cooked and crumbled (optional)

-1. Preheat oven to 400 °F. Line two cookie sheets with parchment paper.
+1. Preheat the oven to 400 °F. Line two cookie sheets with parchment paper.

-2. Unfold sheets of puff pastry.
-Using a rolling pin or fingers, gently push the dough together over the seams to form one smooth rectangle of dough.
+2. Unfold sheets of thawed puff pastry.
+Using a rolling pin or fingers, gently push the dough together over the seams to form two smooth rectangles of dough.

 3. Remove membranes and seeds of all or half of the jalapeños, if desired.
 Finely dice by hand, or alternatively, chop using a food processor.
 Mix the cream cheese with the diced jalapeños by hand, or add cream cheese to the food processor and pulse until full combined.
 Add in the garlic powder and salt, mixing until evenly distributed.